basecamp/api/sections/brand_guidelines.md

 **Don't**

 * Use words that are related to our apps — like “Base” or “Camp”.
-* Use language to suggest that your app is an official 37signals one.
+* Use language to suggest that your app is official or endorsed by us.

 ![Don't name your app this](https://github.com/37signals/api/blob/master/sections/img-baseapp.png?raw=true)